Banaue Rice Terraces: Tourism

 A tourist taking a photograph of the rice terraces.

 Another thriving economy in the Banaue Rice Terraces is tourism.
-The Tourism industry has developed a number of activities for visitors which may include traditional sightseeing of the terraces and visits to the tribes at the foot of the terraces.
-A Mumbaki (traditional Ifugao witch doctor) is also recommended to visitors: these doctors can perform spiritual healing rituals.
+The tourism industry has developed a number of activities for visitors which may include traditional sightseeing of the terraces and visits to the tribes at the foot of the terraces.
+A Mumbaki (traditional Ifugao witch doctor) is also marketed to visitors: these doctors can perform spiritual healing rituals.
 Domestic tourism however has gone down over the past few years.

-The park is featured on the reverse side of the New Design series one thousand peso note that was circulated from 1991 to 2018 as well as the reverse side of the New Generation Currency twenty peso note being in circulation since 2010.
+The park is featured on the reverse side of the New Design series one thousand peso note that was circulated from December 16, 1991, to January 3, 2018, as well as the reverse side of the New Generation Currency twenty peso note printed from its initial printing batch in November 2010 to 2023.

 Other notable rice terraces in Ifugao

 Aside from the Banaue Rice terraces there are 4 other similar terraces: the Batad Rice Terraces, Mayoyao Rice Terraces, Hapao Rice Terraces, and Kiangan Rice Terraces.
 Soil types in this mountainous province are similar to that used to fabricate clay pots or clay jars (also used in construction by firing clay).
 The Batad Rice Terraces are located in Barangay Batad in Banaue, these terraces resemble an amphitheatre.
 The Mayoyao Rice Terraces are for a rice variety called "tinawon", a rare type of organic rice which is grown in red and white varieties in these terraces.
 The Hapao Rice Terraces are located in Hungduan and are stone-walled from Sagada rock formation and date back to 650 AD.
-The Kiangan Rice Terraces are in Banaue, on which are grown the rice varieties of nagacadan and julungan.
+The Kiangan Rice Terraces are in Kiangan, on which are grown the rice varieties of nagacadan and julungan.